-Curb appeal isn’t about chasing trends—it’s about making the front of your home look cohesive and intentional from the street.
-Because the garage door is often one of the largest visual elements, the right choice can dramatically improve the look of the whole property.
+Curb appeal is about making the front of your home feel cohesive and intentional from the street.
+Because the garage door is often the largest visual element, the right choice can lift the whole facade.

 Quick takeaways